-I'm a huge proponent for getting students outside, especially during the weeks leading up to and including Earth Day.
+I’m a huge proponent of getting students outside, especially during the weeks leading up to and including Earth Day.
 Outdoor learning brings many benefits including improved concentration, teamwork, and real-world problem-solving.
 Many of my environmental science lessons include outdoor components to maximize these benefits.
-I know outdoor learning isn't feasible for many teachers, though, so you'll find both indoor and outdoor ideas in this list!
+I know outdoor learning isn’t feasible for many teachers, though, so you’ll find both indoor and outdoor ideas in this list!

 Here are some fun Earth Day ideas for teens:

 - Use an ecological footprint calculator to have students consider the impact of their personal lifestyle on the environment.
 Several free calculators are available online.
 To help students reflect on some improvements they can make, you can use this FREE footprint bookmark activity.

 - Do an invasive species research project.
 Students can learn about invasive species in your local area or let them choose one they’re interested in.
 As an assessment, students can make an informational poster or website to teach others in their community about the dangers posed by this species.

 - Listen to a podcast.
 I particularly love the critical thinking and practical ideas found in the “How to Save a Planet” podcast.
 Students can create a summary of an episode for homework or maybe you just want to let them listen to an episode outside during class time.
 Sometimes we all need to take a break in nature!

 - Evaluate the amount of plastic trash each student uses during one week by having them collect and/or record every piece they use.
 This is a great way to incorporate personal responsibility and can easily include math skills like graphing, finding mean/median/mode, etc. after students compile data as a class.

 - Conduct a personal water audit.
 Students record or estimate the number of minutes spent using water during their week.
 This lesson on Surface Water includes a chart to help students calculate the amount of water they’ve used based on specific activities.